Frequently Asked Questions

 What happens if my splint is loose or not fitting properly?

-Depending on how poorly the fit is, either bring your splint in to your next appointment and we will refit it, or make an appointment to have it fitted again.
+Depending on how poor the fit is, either bring your splint in to your next appointment and we will refit it, or make an appointment to have it fitted again.